 Ein Avdat guide starts with map, directions, when to visit, trails, entrance fee, opening hours, and then we hike at this national park.
 Let’s begin!

 Note: Ein Avdat and Avdat National Park are located within 10 minutes drive from each other (near Sde Boker), in the Negev desert.
-While Ein Avdat National Park offers a desert canyon hike along Zin stream.
-At Avdat National Park you walk through remains of a Nabatean city.
+While Ein Avdat National Park offers a desert canyon hike along the Zin stream.
+At Avdat National Park you walkthrough remains of a Nabatean city.
 And due to the closeness, combining both of them can make a lovely half-day trip.

 David Ben Gurion